Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 Scientific name: Manis pentadactyla

 Pangolins are between 45 inches to 4.5 feet long and weigh between 4 to 72 pounds.
-They have long snouts and tongues to eat ants and termites.
+They have long snouts and tongues that allow them to eat ants and termites.

 10. Funnel Web Spider